splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence/5-reference/11-0-procedures-to-use.md

 window open_window(string caption, int width, int height);
 ```

 You can call the `open_window` procedure using the following code.
 It will pass "This is the caption" to the `caption` data, 800 to the `width`, and 600 to the `height`.
-The code will return a `window` value, which we can ignore or store in a `window` variable.
+The code will return a `window` value, which for now we can ignore.
+We _could_ also store it in a `window` variable, which we'll check out in the next chapter.

 ```c++
 #include "splashkit.h"